E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ### R1 OSPF Configuration

-R1 participates in the shared OSPF network and provides the higher-cost backup path to R3.
+R1 connects the shared OSPF network to R3 and provides the backup path between the two sites.

+Its interface toward R3 uses an OSPF cost of `10`, making this path less preferred.

 ```cisco
 interface GigabitEthernet0/0/0